 If it’s chlorine, consider adding a water barrel or two to your garden area that you can fill with municipal water.
-Let it sit and the chlorine can dissipate before you use it to water.
+Let it sit so the chlorine can dissipate before you use it to water the garden.

-If it’s chloramine give some thought to creating a filtration system.
+If it’s chloramine give some thought to creating a filtration system to remove this toxic water additive.
 This site has some good information on creating a water filter from a recycled fuel drum.
 (Your choice of receptacle might vary.)
-Maybe it’s a project you can tackle while you’re anxiously awaiting planting time?

 I’m doing everything I can to bring my soil back to a living, teeming collection of microorganisms.
 I use collected rainwater when I can.
-But I was disappointed to find out that letting municipal water sit so that the chemicals dissipate is no longer a viable option.
+So I was disappointed to find out that my municipality is sending us toxic water that could be damaging our soil.